University Blog Service

-Personal blogs (based on EID) will remain active for six months after departure from the university.
-This provides users time to establish a new blog, notify readers, and export blogs.utexas.edu content to a new blog.
+Personal blogs or websites will remain active for six months after the owner's departure from the university.

-Blogs created for departments, teams, projects, or workgroups will be subject to deletion after one year of inactivity.
+Blogs or websites created for departments, groups, teams, or projects will be subject to deletion after one year of inactivity.

 Cost of Service